neogeographica/gameserver_scripts/README.md

 The various files under "/etc/init.d" in this repository are init scripts that I use for our QuakeWorld and Quake 3 servers.
 The way I have things set up, the COMMAND and PIDFILE for an init script will have the same basename as the init script itself, but you could use some other naming convention if you like.

+**\* Warning:** there is one brittle coupling between the init scripts and the server scripts that I need to get rid of.
+My init scripts expect that the PID file will be created as ${NAME}.pid where NAME is the name of the init script.
+The server scripts create the PID file at ${SERVERTYPE}\_${GAMETYPE}.pid ... so this system only works if the init script is named as ${SERVERTYPE}\_${GAMETYPE}.
+I need to remove that dependence one way or another.

 The init scripts are not going to differ much.
 (In my case literally the only thing that differs is the script filename and the description of the service.)
 The different server behaviors come from the different commands that each script runs.

 The need to have a separate init script for each server configuration, rather than having an UberScript that takes an argument about which server to control, is basically a constraint of the way init scripts are handled at startup/shutdown time.
 You need separate scripts for separate services.